bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

    For slots :bcommand:`update slots`, Bareos will obtain a list of slots and their barcodes from the Storage daemon, and for each barcode found, it will automatically update the slot in the catalog Media record to correspond to the new value.
 This is very useful if you have moved cassettes in the magazine, or if you have removed the magazine and inserted a different one.
 As the slot of each Volume is updated, the InChanger flag for that Volume will also be set, and any other
    Volumes in the Pool that were last mounted on the same Storage device will have their InChanger flag turned off.
 This permits Bareos to know what magazine (tape holder) is currently in the autochanger.

    If you do not have barcodes, you can accomplish the same thing by using the :bcommand:`update slots scan` command.
-The ``scan`` keyword tells Bareos to physically mount each tape and to read its VolumeName.
+The :strong:`scan` keyword tells Bareos to physically mount each tape and to read its VolumeName.

    For Pool :bcommand:`update pool`, Bareos will move the Volume record from its existing pool to the pool specified.